karem2750/karem2750/README.md

-- 👋 Hi, I’m @karem2750
+- 👋 Hi, I’m @kareem
-- 👀 I’m interested in Networking and IT Field
+- 👀 I’m interested in system administration and IT Field
-- 🌱 I’m currently learning MCSE,CCNP and VMWARE
 - 📫 You can  reach me through
        Email:Kare2750@gmail.com
        Mobile Phone: +201276194065
-                   : +201554000811